syncfusion-content/xamarin-docs/Xamarin/NumericUpDown/Customization.md

 ![AllowNull](images/AllowNull.png)

-## Set hint text in SfNumericUpDown
+## Hint Text in SfNumericUpDown

-The [`WaterMark`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericUpDown.XForms.SfNumericUpDown.html#Syncfusion_SfNumericUpDown_XForms_SfNumericUpDown_Watermark) property can be used to provide a hint that helps the user to get started with their input.
-The watermark text is visible when value is empty or null.
+Use the [`Watermark`](https://help.syncfusion.com/cr/xamarin/Syncfusion.SfNumericUpDown.XForms.SfNumericUpDown.html#Syncfusion_SfNumericUpDown_XForms_SfNumericUpDown_Watermark) property to provide a hint for the user input.
+The watermark text is visible when the value is empty or null.

 {% tabs %}